 The PhD is the third and highest university degree level of education in Italy.
 In Italy, the access to a PhD program is in general intended for those who already hold a second level degree, such as a Master of Science or equivalent, and want to invest in a higher level of education in a specific research field.

 A PhD cycle begins on the first day of November and ends after three years, on October 31.
-PhD cycles are conventionally labeled with an ordinal Roman number, that counts the order of the course starting in 1982, that is the year of institution of the doctoral program in Italy.
-A PhD cycle starting in the academic year 2013/2014 is labeled as cycle XXX (thirty in Roman numbering) .
+PhD cycles are conventionally labeled with an ordinal Roman number, that counts the order of the course starting from 1982, that is the year of institution of the doctoral program in Italy.
+A PhD cycle starting in the academic year 2017/2018 is labeled as cycle XXXIII (thirty-three in Roman numbering) .

 Sapienza PhD in ICT is organized into four broad areas indicated as PhD curriculum.
 Each area includes several research groups.